It is advisable to come on weekdays if possible to avoid crowding. On weekends, the exhibition will best be viewed in the morning or at midday.

 Although the history of Auschwitz is challenging, we have developed this exhibition not only with profound respect for the victims, but also for our visitors.
 Care has been taken to ensure that there are no gratuitous depictions of violence.
 Every effort has been made to consider the emotional impact this story can have on our visitors, so that they can safely explore this history, seek to understand it better, and to make meaning for themselves.

-The Auschwitz exhibition will be in Madrid from December 1, 2017 to June 17, 2018.
+Since it has been extended, the Auschwitz exhibition will be in Madrid until October 7th, 2018.
 This is the only location where the exhibition will be shown in Spain.

 No. Reservations are only for groups of over 15 people.
 Individual tickets can be bought at the ticket office or on the website.